pixelnest/pixelnest.github.io/tutorials/2d-game-unity/menus/index.md

 [ ![Create UI image][ui_create_image] ] [ui_create_image]

 1. Affect the menus' background sprite to the newly created UI object
-1. Change the anchor to the strech horizontal & vertical:
+1. Change the anchor to the strech horizontaly & vertically:
 [ ![Set anchors][ui_anchors]][ui_anchors]
 2. Make sure "Top", "Bottom", "Left" and "Right" are set to `0`